String Quartet No. 10 (Dvořák)

 Antonín Dvořák wrote his String Quartet No. 10 in E♭ major, Op.
 51 (B. 92), in 1879 at the request of Jean Becker, the leader of the Florentine Quartet.
 It is sometimes nicknamed the Slavonic Quartet (Becker had asked specifically for a "Slavonic Quartet" in the wake of Dvořák's "Slavonic Dances" and "Slavonic Rhapsodies").

-The quartet was dedicated to Jean Becker; it was first performed by the Joachim Quartet at a private chamber music evening on July 29, 1879, in Berlin.
+The quartet is dedicated to Jean Becker.
+It was first performed by the Joachim Quartet at a private chamber music evening on July 29, 1879, in Berlin.
 It was published by Simrock, Berlin, in 1879.

 Structure

 It is composed of four movements:

 The Slavonic character of the Quartet derives from the scherzo movement which has the form of a Dumka, and from the last movement, which according to Šourek is 'an art stylization of the very characteristic Czech "skočna".'

 A typical performance lasts about 32 minutes.